Andre-Moura-Dev/Learning_Python/README.md

 # Learning_Python

-## This is a repository of studies about python
+## This is a repository of studies about Python